studio24/security-principles/email-security.md

 # Email security

 We use a dedicated email delivery service, [Postmark](https://postmarkapp.com/), to deliver emails reliably.
-We believe this is more effective than rolling our own email service.
+We believe this is more effective than running our own email service.

 Postmark has many resources to help with [email security](https://postmarkapp.com/security).
 Our standard email security setup is: